front-end-foundations/session1/readme.md

 The separation of concerns is keeping the code for each of these concerns separate.
 Changing the interface should not require changing the business logic code, and vice versa.

-## CSS syntax, whitespace and comments
+## CSS syntax, whitespace and Comments

 CSS rules consist of a selector, a set of curly braces, and a series of property(s) and values separated by a full colon and terminated by a semi colon.